MicrosoftDocs/defender-docs/defender-endpoint/tamperprotection-macos.md

 ## Before you begin

-- Supported macOS versions: Big Sur (11), or later.
+- Supported macOS versions: Big Sur (11), or later
-- Minimum required version for Defender for Endpoint: 101.70.19.
+- Minimum required version for Defender for Endpoint: `101.70.19`

 > [!IMPORTANT]
 > Microsoft recommends that you use roles with the fewest permissions.
 This helps improve security for your organization.
 Global Administrator is a highly privileged role that should be limited to emergency scenarios when you can't use an existing role.